ioBroker/ioBroker.javascript/docs/en/javascript.md

 ```js
 createState(name, initialValue, forceCreation, common, native, callback);
 ```
-Create state and object in javascript space if it does not exist, e.g. "javascript.0.mystate".
+Create state and object in javascript space if it does not exist, e.g. `javascript.0.mystate`.

 #### Parameters:

-- `name`: name of the state without namespace, e.g. "mystate"
+- `name`: name of the state without namespace, e.g. `mystate`
 - `initialValue`: variable can be initialized after created.
 Value "undefined" means do not initialize value.
 - `forceCreation`: create state independent of if state yet exists or not.
 - `common`: common description of object see description [here](https://github.com/ioBroker/ioBroker/blob/master/doc/SCHEMA.md#state)